Google Translate Disclaimer

 The Saskatchewan Advantage Scholarship will provide $750 per year, to a lifetime maximum of $3,000, to eligible Saskatchewan grade 12 graduates attending a Saskatchewan post-secondary institution.

-Eligible students with a demonstrated financial need will receive the scholarship.
-Students are deemed to have a demonstrated financial need if they are approved for student aid.
+Eligible students with a demonstrated financial need will receive the scholarship automatically if they apply and are approved for Saskatchewan Student Aid.

 For programs starting on or after August 1, 2020, you will be automatically assessed by applying for student loans.
 For more information on student loans or to apply, please visit the Student Loans section.